Gastritis refers to the irritation and inflammation or infection of the stomach lining.

 Acute gastritis is usually not serious and the dog will get better on his own in one or two days.

-To help the stomach rest and recover, fast the dog by withholding food and water for 12 hours.
+If your dog is having a bout of acute gastritis, To help his stomach rest and recover, fast the dog by withholding food and water for 12 hours.
 During the 12 hours, if vomiting stops, give the dog a few ice chips to lick every three to four hours.

 If vomiting has discontinued after 12 hours, give the dog a little water to drink and some bland food (e.g. 2 parts boiled rice and 1 part boiled chicken).